-A lot of this has to do with the fact that I was born and brought up in Ebbw Vale when it was a thriving coal and steel town on the north eastern rim of the South Welsh coalfield.
-That place, and the ways that is has changed over the years since, has made a great impression upon me.
+I was born and brought up in Ebbw Vale when it was a thriving coal and steel town on the north eastern rim of the South Welsh coalfield.
+That place, and the ways that is has changed over the years since, made a great impression upon me.
 I have held posts at the Universities of Bristol, Durham, Manchester and Cardiff and I have always written about the people and places near to where I have lived and worked.